A slightly sweeter take on the beautifully bitter and legendary cocktail.

 - Pour 1 ounce of Aperol into the glass.

-- Measure and pour 1 ounce of gin into the mix.
-Stir the ingredients gently with a cocktail spoon to combine and chill the drink.
+- Finally, pour the gin into the mix.
+Stir the ingredients gently with a barspoon to combine and chill the drink.
 Garnish with a fresh orange slice or twist.

 Nutrition